Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Abelian group structure of the general group super-cohomology solutions

-To solve the above (mod 4) equation, we introduce an integer variable $n$ such that \eq{eq:Axb} becomes an equation in $\mathbb R$ without modulo 4:
+To solve the mod 4 equation, we introduce an integer variable $n$ such that \eq{eq:Axb} becomes an equation in $\mathbb R$ without modulo 4.

-Now the equation holds in $\mathbb R$ and the unknowns are $x\in \mathbb R^p$ and $n\in \mathbb Z^p$.
+Now the equation holds in $\mathbb R$ and the unknowns are $x\in \mathbb R^q$ and $n\in \mathbb Z^p$.

-The basic idea to solve \eq{eq:Axb_Z} is Gaussian elimination.
-Since $x$ takes value in $\mathbb R$, we can use usual Gaussian elimination (column reduction) in field $\mathbb R$.
-However, for $n$ takes value in $\mathbb Z$, the row reduction of Gaussian elimination can be only performed in ring $\mathbb Z$ (the invertible scalars are only $\pm 1$).
-Performing Gaussian elimination in $\mathbb Z$ to solve linear equations is actually finding the Hermite normal form of $A$, which is the standard technique in solving system of linear Diophantine equations.
+The basic idea to solving \eq{eq:Axb_Z} is Gaussian elimination.
+As $x$ takes value in $\mathbb R$, we can use the usual Gaussian elimination (column reduction) in field $\mathbb R$.
+However, as $n$ takes value in $\mathbb Z$, the row reduction of Gaussian elimination can only be performed in ring $\mathbb Z$ (the invertible scalars are only $\pm 1$).
+Performing Gaussian elimination in $\mathbb Z$ to solve linear equations is actually a way of finding the Hermite normal form of $A$, which is the standard technique in solving systems of linear Diophantine equations.
 The detailed procedures for solving \eq{eq:Axb_Z} are as follows.